JCSDA-internal/py-ncepbufr/README.md

 the python extension) are using the same fortran compiler.
 Since numpy.distutils uses gfortran by default, one way to do this is to set FC=gfortran before building bufrlib.
-The other option is to specify the fortran compiler for python to use via `python setup.py build config_fc --fcompiler=<compiler name>` (`python setup.py build --help-fcompiler` lists the names of availale compilers).
+The other option is to specify the fortran compiler for python to use via `python setup.py build config_fc --fcompiler=<compiler name>` (`python setup.py build --help-fcompiler` lists the names of available compilers).
 * python setup.py install

 *Probably will not work on Windows!*